Pomax/BezierInfo-2/docs/chapters/pointvectors3d/content.en-GB.md

   <input type="range" min="0" max="1" step="0.01" value="0" class="slide-control">
 </graphics-element>

 However, if you've played with that graphic a bit, you might have noticed something odd.
-The normal seems to "suddenly twist around" around between t=0.5 and t=0.9...
-Why is doing that?
+The normal seems to "suddenly twist around the curve" between t=0.65 and t=0.75...
+Why is it doing that?

 As it turns out, it's doing that because that's how the maths works, and that's the problem with Frenet normals: while they are "mathematically correct", they are "practically problematic", and so for any kind of graphics work what we really want is a way to compute normals that just... look good.